Ministerial Statements: 13th- 17th October

 I intend to increase the maximum combination weight limit for tractors and trailers from 24.39 ton to 31 ton.
 This will allow farmers to have more flexibility in sizing their combinations, allow larger tractors to haul the same maximum loads that smaller ones do already and will offer some farmers a modest increase in the amount of produce they can carry in each journey.
 The maximum laden weight of trailers will remain unchanged (at 18.29 ton) and the maximum axle weights for tractors and trailers will not change.

 An effective speed limit of 25mph will be applied for conventional tractors.
 Modern tractors are designed to safely travel at speeds of up to, or over 25mph, but current regulations restrict their speed to 20mph, lower than many other EU countries.
 We are therefore unnecessarily restricting our farmers, adding time and cost on to their operations.
 Those tractors allowed to exceed 25mph will continue to be subject to tighter design and regulatory requirements.

 Phase 2 is planned for introduction before harvest 2016 and it includes the consideration of further increases in weights and speeds, including maximum laden trailer weight limits and a roadworthiness test for some agricultural tractors and trailers.

 I am also publishing today the summary of responses for the consultations into examining the maximum weights of agricultural trailers and combinations and examining the maximum speed limit of tractors on public road, as well as the Government’s response and the impact assessment which cover both measures.
 I shall ensure copies are placed in the Libraries of both Houses.

-Information was obtained from the Parliamentary Website.
+Information originally posted on the Parliamentary Website.